Jacobikinz/Project-Hummingbird/README.md

 # hello-world
-This is a test for me, Sam, and MC to collaborate on a repository and try out versioning Edit, edit, edit push it pull it committed my computer is dying catastrophic failure
+This is a test for me, Sam, and MC to collaborate on a repository and try out versioning Edit, copy, paste push it, cool pull it, yes committed my computer is dying catastrophic failure